Nothing to Lose (1997 film)

 Nothing to Lose is a 1997 American buddy action comedy film starring Tim Robbins and Martin Lawrence.
-The film was directed by Steve Oedekerk, who also wrote the film and made a cameo appearance as a lip-synching security guard in the film.
+The film was written and directed by Steve Oedekerk, who also made a cameo appearance as a lip-synching security guard in the film.

-The film was released in July 1997 and went on to gross over US$40 million at the box office.
+The film was released in July 1997 to negative reviews from critics, but went on to gross over US$40 million at the box office.
 The theme song was "If I Had No Loot" by Tony!
 Toni!
 Toné!, but it was a remixed version of the song "Not Tonight"—performed by Lil' Kim and featuring Da Brat, Left Eye, Angie Martinez, and Missy Elliott—that garnered the most attention from the soundtrack as it gained much airplay on television and radio and reached the top ten on the Billboard Hot 100 chart.

 The film was shot at various locations in California and New Jersey.
 The main California locations were Los Angeles—including the U.S. Bank Tower for Nick's office—and Monrovia.
 The main location in New Jersey was Bloomfield.